 What makes Joida such a hotspot for tuber diversity?

-Joida is the largest taluka in Karnataka, as large as Goa.
+Joida is one of the largest talukas in Karnataka, almost as large as Goa.
 Before I went to Joida, my idea of tuber crops was very limited—potato, sweet potato, elephant foot yam.
 I didn’t even know that there can be more than 15 to 20 different cultivars available in the colocasia family, all various shapes and sizes.

 But the Kunbi people have preserved over 40 varieties of tubers here, and are very attached to them.
 They have preserved the genome of the mudali for centuries together.
 While the Kunbi mudali is prized, there’s also suvarnagedde (giant elephant foot yam), kaate kanaga (lesser yam), jhaad kanaga (dasheen taro), dhave kon (white yam), and kasaralu (from the elephant ear family).